THIS EVENT HAS BEEN CANCELLED

 Race Timing will be performed by Mike Melton (MCM Timing and Results LLC) with real-time tracking and quick overall results.
 You will be required to wear a timing chip from Mike which you will get at race check in Friday night or Saturday morning.
 There will be at least two timing mats that you must cross during the race for the loop to count.

-32 hours; minimum of 3.2 hours per 10 miles loop or 19:12 min/mile average.
-There are no hard cutoffs, so you have the entire 32 hours to cover any distance that you can.
-That includes the 100 mile, 50 mile and the 50K, which makes this a perfect first race for your first 50K or 50 miles.
-In addition to the increase, there is an extra hour (time change)....
+12 hours; minimum of 4 hours per 10 miles loop.
+There are no hard cutoffs, so you have the entire 12 hours to cover any distance that you can.

 2 main aid stations one at start/finish and the other at 5 miles.
 Depending on the heat, there may be additional self fill water stops.
 If you are running at the back of the pack (closer to the 19 min/mile cutoff) that puts you at 100 min between aid stations.
 All runners are expected to carry a water source (bottle, pack...) there will be minimum cups at the